-On January 4, 2015 – before dawn tomorrow from our North American longitudes – our planet Earth reaches its closest point to the sun for this year.
-This annual event takes place on January 4 at 6:36 UTC (01:36 a.m.
+On January 2, 2016, our planet Earth reaches its closest point to the sun for this year at 22:49 Universal Time (5:49 p.m.
 EST).
 This is Earth’s perihelion.
 The word perihelion is from Greek roots peri meaning near, and helios meaning sun.

 Earth is about 5 million kilometers – or 3 million miles – closer to the sun in early January than it will be in early July.
 That’s not a huge change in distance.
 It’s not enough of a change to cause the seasons on Earth.

 Though not responsible for the seasons, Earth’s closest and farthest points to the sun do affect seasonal lengths.
 When the Earth comes closest to the sun for the year, as around now, our world is moving fastest in orbit around the sun.
 Earth is rushing along now at 30.3 kilometers per second (almost 19 miles per second) – moving about a kilometer per second faster than when Earth is farthest from the sun in early July.
 Thus the Northern Hemisphere winter (Southern Hemisphere summer) is the shortest season as Earth rushes from the solstice in December to the equinox in March.

 In the Northern Hemisphere, the summer season (June solstice to September equinox) lasts nearly 5 days longer than our winter season.
 And, of course, the corresponding seasons in the Southern Hemisphere are opposite.
 Southern Hemisphere winter is nearly 5 days longer than Southern Hemisphere summer.

 It’s all due to the shape of Earth’s orbit.
 The shape is an ellipse, like a circle someone sat down on and squashed.
 The elliptical shape of Earth’s orbit causes the variation in the length of the seasons – and brings us closest to the sun in January.